 Would China retaliate?

-China’s foreign ministry has warned of a “robust response” to any boycotts, and experts point out that Beijing has many ways it could retaliate.
+China’s foreign ministry has warned of a “robust response” to any boycotts, including taking unspecified “countermeasures” against the United States over its diplomatic boycott.
+Experts point out that Beijing has many ways it could retaliate.

 The Chinese government could suspend bilateral exchanges and participation in global talks, such as those on climate change; disrupt trade; and sanction foreign officials.
 Indeed, there are countless examples in recent years of Beijing retaliating against foreign actions it disapproved of.